 The information that enters our minds can contribute to the snowball effect of overthinking.
 It’s important to read/hear positive and constructive information at the start and/or end of the day to counter an overthinking habit.

 As I said at the beginning of this piece, thinking about the past or future isn’t necessarily bad.
 But there’s a difference between reflecting and obsessing, and this is an important distinction if you want to learn how to stop overthinking.

 You can try controlled breathing exercises to help your brain slow down and shift your attention somewhere other than your worries.
 Alternatively, follow a body scan meditation script to shift your awareness away from overthinking and into your bodily sensations.
 This technique is particularly useful if you want to learn how to stop overthinking just before trying to get to sleep.

 Mindfulness techniques can help you focus on the present and make the most of it, bringing enjoyment instead of the anxiety triggered by overthinking.

-If you’ve experienced the draining effect of rumination, you should know it’s possible to break the cycle and learn how to stop overthinking.
+If you’ve experienced the draining effect of rumination, know that it’s possible to break the cycle and learn how to stop overthinking.
 Finding triggers, becoming more aware of harmful thought processes, and developing strategies to distract and relax your mind can help you make the switch from passive to active thinking and take control of your thoughts.

 Don’t let anxiety and irrational negative thoughts interfere with your well-being.
-Put in practice the suggestions listed here on how to stop overthinking and you’ll realise that you can learn to cope with whatever life throws at you.
+Put in practice the suggestions listed here on how to stop overthinking and you’ll realise that you can learn to cope with whatever life throws at you. •

 Main image: shutterstock/TeodorLazerev

 Are you a happiness.com member yet?
-Sign up for free now to enjoy these benefits:
+Sign up for free now to:

-■ our happiness magazine with practical life tips and inspiration
+■ enjoy our happiness magazine with practical life tips

-■ share knowledge and help support others in our happiness forum
+■ share and support others in our happiness forum

-■ learn and self-develop with free online classes in our happiness Academy
+■ self-develop with free online classes in our happiness Academy

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.